-On March 13, 2020, the Governor of Texas (the "Governor") declared a state of disaster for all counties in Texas in response to the Pandemic, and has renewed such disaster declaration each month, with the most recent renewal occurring on September 7, 2020 to extend through October 7, 2020.
+The Governor of Texas (the "Governor") declared a state of disaster for all counties in Texas in response to the Pandemic and has renewed such disaster declaration each month.
 Pursuant to Chapter 418 of the Texas Government Code, the Governor has broad authority to respond to disasters, including suspending any regulatory statute prescribing the procedures for conducting state business or any order or rule of a state agency that would in any way prevent, hinder, or delay necessary action in coping with the disaster, and issuing executive orders that have the force and effect of law.
 The Governor has since issued a number of executive orders relating to COVID-19 preparedness and mitigation.
 These include, for example, imposing limitations on social gatherings of more than 10 people and temporarily closing school districts throughout the state.
 In addition to the actions by the state and federal officials, certain local officials, including the City, have declared a local state of disaster and have issued "shelter-in-place" orders.
 Many of the federal, state and local actions and policies under the aforementioned disaster declarations and shelter-in-place orders are focused on limiting instances where the public can congregate or interact with each other, which affects the operation of businesses and directly impacts the economy.